tqzamf/pnx8950-nanoboot/README.md

-## Installing nanoboot on the Pollinux board
+## Installing nanoboot on the Pollinux board (using the bus pirate)

 * build nanoboot (obviously). this is just `make clean all`.
 * solder pin headers onto U11. pins 5 ..
 8 should be enough; GND (pin 5) requires a high-power soldering iron.